Covid-19: Ecowas budgets $398m to revive ailing economies, electoral reforms

 The first component includes Vocational training, entrepreneurship training and skill development, managed by GIZ while the second is in the provision of infrastructure.

 “The second component is basic service provision and strengthening resilience.
-We will therefore look at construction or rehabilitation of basic social-economic infrastructures such as schools, health care facilities, water, sanitation, transport and energy, especially solar energy and other types.
+We will therefore look at construction or rehabilitation of basic social economic infrastructure such as schools, health care facilities, water, sanitation, transport and energy, especially solar energy and other types .
 We will look at investment that enhances resilience such as housing, dam and urban sewage.”

 The two remaining components, she said are “promotion of social Cohesion and good governance which will look at social dialogue and conflict resolution as well as strengthening local and national implementation capability.